JuliaLang/www.julialang.org/blog/_posts/2019-08-28-release-process.md

     - on the `master` branch
         - develop new features, fix bugs, etc.
     - tag `x.y.0-alpha` (optional)
-        - very early preview of a new release—it is not feature frozen yet any may have known bugs
+        - very early preview of a new release—it is not feature frozen yet and may have known bugs
     - tag `x.y.0-beta` (optional)
-        - slightly later preview of a new release—it is still not feature frozen yet any may have known bugs
+        - slightly later preview of a new release—it is still not feature frozen yet and may have known bugs
     - `x.y.0` feature freeze
         - create `release-x.y`, the new unstable release branch
         - no new features will be merged on the release branch, only bug fixes
-        - new features can continue to be merged on the master branch, they just won’t go into the `x.y.z` release
+        - new features can continue to be merged on the `master` branch, they just won’t go into the `x.y.z` release
 - **Stabilization** (1-4 months)
     - on the `release-x.y` branch
         - fix all known release-blocking bugs